S3 method for class 'merMod'

 • var.random, (mean) variance of random effects

-• var.distribution, distribution-specific variance
+• var.distribution, distribution-specific (or observation level) variance

 • var.dispersion, variance due to additive dispersion